 On December 9, 2019, ApplianceSmart filed a voluntary petition (the "Chapter 11 Case") in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
+ApplianceSmart is seeking to confirm a plan of reorganization under which it would pay the Company \$25 in full satisfaction of the Company's claim on the guaranty.
+The Company would release its junior security interest in ApplianceSmart's assets.
+Based on its evaluation of the alternative possible remedies and its reasonable business judgment, the Company is willing to accept this proposal if the plan is confirmed by the Bankruptcy Court.

-For discussion related to potential obligations and or guarantees under ApplianceSmart Leases, see Note 16.
+For discussion related to potential obligations and or guarantees under ApplianceSmart Leases, see Note 15.

-Related Party Note
+Related Party ICG Group Note

-On August 28, 2019 (amended August 25, 2020), ARCA Recycling entered into and delivered to ICG a secured revolving line of credit promissory note, whereby ICG agreed to provide the ARCA Recycling with a \$2,500 revolving credit facility (the "ICG Note").
-The ICG Note matured on December 31, 2020.
-On March 30, 2021, ARCA Recycling entered into a Second Amendment and Waiver (the "Second Amendment") to the ICG Note.
-The Second Amendment extends the maturity date of the ICG Note from December 31, 2020 to August 18, 2020.
-The ICG Note bears interest at 8.75% per annum and provides for the payment of interest, monthly in arrears.
+On August 28, 2019, ARCA Recycling entered into and delivered to ICG a secured revolving line of credit promissory note, whereby ICG agreed to provide the ARCA Recycling with a \$2,500 revolving credit facility (the "ICG Note").
+The ICG Note originally matured on August 28, 2020.
+On August 25, 2020, the ICG Note was amended to extend the maturity date to December 31, 2020.
+On March 30, 2021, ARCA Recycling entered into a Second Amendment and Waiver (the "Second Amendment") to the ICG Note to further extend the maturity date to August 18, 2021 and waive certain defaults under the ICG Note.
+The ICG Note bears interest a&75% per annum and provides for the payment of interest, monthly in arrears.
 ARCA Recycling will pay a loan fee of 2.0% on each borrowing made under the ICG Note.
 In connection with entering into the ICG Note, the Borrower also entered into a security agreement in favor of the Lender, pursuant to which ARCA Recycling granted a security interest in all of its assets to the Lender.
 The obligations of ARCA Recycling under the ICG Note are guaranteed by the Company.
 The foregoing transaction did not include the issuance of any shares of the Company's common stock, warrants, or other derivative securities.
 ICG is a record and beneficial owner of approximately 16% of the outstanding common stock of the Company.
 Jon Isaac is the manager and sole member of ICG, and the son of Tony Isaac, the Chief Executive Officer of JanOne and ARCA Recycling.
-The foregoing description of the Second Amendment does not purport to be complete and is qualified in its entirety by reference to the complete text of the Amendment, a copy of which is attached hereto as Exhibit 10.3 and is incorporated herein by reference.
-The Lender is a stockholder of the Company.
-Jon Isaac is the manager and sole member of the Lender, and the son of Tony Isaac, the Chief Executive Officer of the Company and ARCA Recycling.